arbulu89/continuous-delivery/README.md

 export FOLDER=/package # used folder inside the docker container where our code is located export TARGET_PROJECT=target-project # target project to create a submit request.
 If not set submission will b skipped export TAR_NAME=my-tar # Custom tar name.
-Otherwise package name will be used
+Otherwise package name will be used export CHANGESAUTHOR=myemail@company.com # email of the changes author.
 ```

 3. Run the docker container